dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control.md

 ## BarcodeZoneMinDistanceToImageBorders
-Set the minimum distance (in pixels) between barcode zone and image borders.
+Sets the minimum distance (in pixels) between the barcode zone and image borders.

 ### As Json Parameter